 Always pack first aid items

 Last up on this list of tips for a trip abroad is to ensure you are prepared for the worst.
 You might get an injury while travelling, or catch flu which is why you should always keep a pack of bandages in your travel bag along with basic medicines for a headache or nausea.
-Better to be prepared then seeking out a pharmacy in a foreign country when unwell!
+Better to be prepared to seek out a pharmacy in a foreign country when unwell!

 What say you?

 Thoughts on these Planning and Preparations Tips for a Trip Abroad?